git-melt/melt/README.md

 ```sh
 $ git melt mixin test1 https://github.com/git-melt/melt-test_1.git
 ```
-Command mixin will (as you expect) mix in the repository into the melt folder. `test1` is the idetifier used to run commands on this project.
+Command mixin will (as you expect) mix in the repository into the melt folder. `test1` is the identifier used to run commands on this project.
 This will also create a script `git-test1`.
 To run git specific commands on this repository, use this newly created script.
 ```sh
 $ ./git-test1 status
 ```
 Repeat for all your required projects.

-## Trobleshooting
+## Troubleshooting
-You can enable logging by:
+Enable logging by:
 ```sh
 $ DEBUG_LOG=yes git melt <command>
 # or even more log by